thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 ```

 We're going to need syntax for each of these nodes.
-Conversely, any syntax that doesn't map onto one of these nodes will be treated with great skepticism.
+Conversely, any syntax that doesn't map onto one of these nodes, we'll treat with great skepticism.
+It risks sinking us into the tarpit.
 First on our list will be variables, represented by identifiers.
 For us, an identifier comprises a series of alphanumeric characters that isn't a keyword.